home-assistant/developers.home-assistant/blog/2023-02-21-deprecated-callback-removed.md

 Home Assistant's MQTT integration [no longer supports](https://github.com/home-assistant/core/pull/88543) deprecated callback signatures for MQTT subscribe.

-Custome integrations that still used the deprecated callback signature for the callback function on MQTT subscribe will break unless updated.
+Custom integrations that still used the deprecated callback signature for the callback function on MQTT subscribe will break unless updated.
 An exception will be raised if a not supported callback type is detected.

 Examples of deprecated callback functions that will no longer work: